iotaledger/tips/text/0019-milestone-payload/0019-milestone-payload.md

 In order to increase the security of the design, a milestone can optionally be independently signed by multiple keys at once.
 These keys should be operated by detached signature provider services, running on independent infrastructure elements, thus mitigating the risk of an attacker having access to all the key material necessary for forging milestones.
 While the Coordinator takes responsibility of forming Milestone Payload Messages, it delegates signing to these providers through an ad-hoc RPC connector.
 Mutual authentication should be enforced between the Coordinator and the signature providers: a [client-authenticated TLS handshake](https://en.wikipedia.org/wiki/Transport_Layer_Security#Client-authenticated_TLS_handshake) scheme is advisable.
 To increase the flexibility of the mechanism, nodes can be configured to require a quorum of valid signatures to consider a milestone as genuine.

-In addition, a key rotation policy can also be enforced, using milestone indexes as ranges for a key to be applicable to a specific milestone.
-Accordingly, nodes need to maintain a list of public keys mapped to specific milestone index ranges.
-Keys should be rotated with a maximum frequency of 6 months.
-In order to guarantee a smooth rotation, the rotated key's expiration can be set for several indexes in the future at the time of publishing the new public key.
+In addition, a key rotation policy can also be enforced by limiting key validity to certain milestone intervals.
+Accordingly, nodes need to know which public keys are applicable for which milestone index.
+This can be provided by configuring a list of entries consisting of the following fields:

-To generate a valid milestone, the Coordinator *MUST*:
+- _Milestone index range_ providing the interval of indices for which this entry is valid.
+The interval must not overlap with any other entry.
+- _Sorted set of public keys_ defining the applicable keys and their order.

+## Milestone generation

 1. Generate a *Message* as defined in [RFC-0017 (draft)](https://github.com/GalRogozinski/protocol-rfcs/blob/message/text/0017-message/0017-message.md).
 2. Generate a new [milestone payload](#Milestone-payload), specify the number of provided signatures in the signatures count field but without filling the signatures array field.
 3. Serialize the bytes given by the concatenation of the following fields: